TataAndBigData/NLP-capstone-project-Butler-Did-It-Agatha-Christie-Wrote-It-/README.md

-# NLP-capstone-project-Butler-Did-It-?-aka-Agatha-Christie-Wrote-It-?

 # Butler Did it?
 Agatha Christie Wrote It?
-# Ask my NLP Neural Network
+Ask NLP Neural Network

 ## Summary:
 My project is dedicated to the classification problem: here I predict the author of a detective novel by the given paragraph.
 The following document will introduce the dataset and models I used, my challenges and key findings.
 This is a learning project, so it has not been designed for the direct practical application.
 However, the conclusions can be used for other classification problems as well.

 ## Description
 This is a study project dedicated to a classification problem: as a result of the modelling I predict the author of the detective novel by given paragraph.
 The following document will introduce the dataset and models used, challenges and key findings.